raymondjohnson/md-cv/index.md

 `2009-2018`
 __University of Colorado Boulder__ Education Ph.D.

-Emphasis in Curriculum and Instruction in Mathematics Education, David C. Webb, Advisor
+Emphasis in Curriculum and Instruction in Mathematics Education, David C. Webb, Advisor<br />
 Dissertation: _Designing for Consensus and the Standards for Mathematical Practice_ (available through the [CU Scholar repository](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/tm70mv36f))

 `2000-2002`